elasekness/BMS-bioinformatics/Tutorial4.md

 * How many DEGs are there with an adjusted P-value <= 0.05?
 * Reduce the number of DEGs by considering only those with a abs(log2fold) change >= 2.
+* Are any associated with cell wall or cell membrane homeostasis?
+You can perform some clever parsing and BASH scripting to associate your DEGs with their functional descriptions in the gff file.

 <br>